LouFoster/Amazon_Vine_Analysisv2/README.md

 ##Purpose
 As the data analyst assigned I will be able to

    •	Define big data and describe the challenges associated with it.

   •	Define Hadoop and name the main elements of its ecosystem.

   •	Explain how MapReduce processes data.

   •	Define Spark and explain how it processes data.

   •	Describe how NLP collects and analyzes text data.

   •	Explain how to use AWS Simple Storage Service (S3) and relational databases for basic cloud storage.

   •	Complete an analysis of an Amazon customer review.

 ##Deliverable 1: Perform ETL on Amazon Product Reviews (40 points)

-Using your knowledge of the cloud ETL process, you’ll create an AWS RDS database with tables in pgAdmin, pick a dataset from the Amazon Review datasets, and extract the dataset into a DataFrame.

 ##Deliverable 2: Determine Bias of Vine Reviews (40 points)